-- 2 tbsp. tomato paste (see tip below)
+- 2 tablespoons tomato paste see tip below

-- 2-3 tsp. chili powder (may use all or part chipotle chili powder)
+- 2-3 teaspoons chili powder may use all or part chipotle chili powder

-- Open the cooker and remove the dried chilies (squeeze them gently to get out all the flavor, but don’t add the seeds to the beans if you don’t want them to be spicy).
+Open the cooker and remove the dried chilies, if you used them (squeeze them gently to get out all the flavor, but don’t add the seeds to the beans if you don’t want them to be spicy).
 Add the remaining ingredients and cook, uncovered, for 20-30 minutes.
 Adjust seasonings to your own taste.
 Serve hot with fresh salsa.